Entanglement in C$^*$-algebras: tensor products of state spaces: Tensor products of trace spaces of s

 \section{Tensor products of trace spaces of \Cs s}

 Let $\cA$ be a unital \Cs, and let $T(\cA)$ denote the set of tracial states on $\cA$.
 It is known that $T(\cA)$, if non-empty, is a Choquet simplex, see \cite{Thoma:Gruppen} and \cite{BlaRor:trace-simplex}.
-We refer to \cite{Haa:quasitrace} and \cite{Pop:traces} for complete chacterizations of which \Cs s admit tracial states.
-The extreme boundary of $T(\cA)$ precisely consists of ``factorial traces'', i.e., tracial states $\tau$ on $\cA$ for which $\pi_\tau(\cA)''$ is a factor.
+We refer to \cite{Haa:quasitrace} and \cite{Pop:traces} for complete chacterizations of the \Cs s $\cA$ for which $T(\cA) \ne \emptyset$.
+The extreme points of $T(\cA)$ are ``factorial traces'', i.e., tracial states $\tau$ on $\cA$ for which $\pi_\tau(\cA)''$ is a factor.

 Let $i[\cA_\sa,\cA_\sa]$ denote the closed subspace of $\cA_\sa$ spanned by commutators $i(xy-yx)$, with $x,y \in \cA_\sa$, and let $q \colon \cA_\sa \to \cA_\sa/i[\cA_\sa,\cA_\sa]$ denote the quotient mapping.
 (See also \cite{CuntzPed-JFA}, where traces were studied using this space realized as $\cA^q$, a quotient of $\cA_\sa$ with respect to a specific equivalence relation.)
 A bounded hermitian functional on a \Cs{} $\cA$ is tracial if and only if it factors through $q$; for such a functional $\tau$, let $\widehat{\tau}$ denote its descent to $q(\cA_\sa)$.
 Identify $A(T(\cA))$ with $q(\cA_\sa)$ to obtain